Why gratitude equals happiness

 Although most people have more positive than negative experiences, we are hard-wired to focus on the bad stuff.
 An example of this is that we hardly notice when we are complimented for how we look, yet when we are told we look tired, this is what we focus on and remember!

 The good news is that being grateful does become easier.
 It just needs practice!
 Sometimes, we have to celebrate the small wins in order for them to become bigger.
-Gratitude creates abundance while complaining brings poverty and lack of abundance.
+Gratitude creates abundance while complaining brings poverty and a lack of abundance.
+More gratitude journal benefits!

 As the ‘Law of Attraction’ co-author and inspirational speaker, Esther Hicks, says: ‘If you want it and expect it, it will be yours very soon.’
 The Law of Attraction states: ‘If you focus on what you don’t have, you will attract even less.
 Try focusing on what you do have, then you will attract even more.’
 In other words, when you show gratitude for what you have, even if it’s not enough, you’ll attract more of the good things into your life.